ypinamang/rock-paper-scissors/README.md

 ## Get user choice and machine choice
-CREATE a variable to the user's choice
+CREATE a variable to store the user's choice
 CREATE a variable to store the machine's choice
-CALL machine choice function
-ASSIGN machine choice return value to the machine choice variable ASK the user for a choice between Rock, Paper, and Scissors ASSIGN the user value to the user choice variable
+CALL the function that returns the machine's choice ASSIGN the machine's choice to the machine choice variable ASK the user for a choice between Rock, Paper, and Scissors ASSIGN the user's choice to the user choice variable